Alveel/minio-manager/README.md

 Service accounts are used in order to create buckets, the are also the owner of these buckets.
 By default we have a one-on-one relationship between service accounts and buckets.

 However, there is an option to give ownership of multiple bucket to one service account.
-By specifying `create_service_account: False` for a bucket in the environment's `resource.yaml`.
-But you do have to specify the ownership through a `policy_file`:
 ```
-buckets:
-  - name: infra-test-without-sa
-    create_service_account: False
 service_accounts:
   - name: infra-test-for-multiple-sa
     policy_file: service_account_policies/infra-test-two-buckets.json
 ```

+But you do have to specify the ownership through a `policy_file`.

-The Resource section of this json will specify which bucket this service account has ownership of, in this example it will have ownership over 2 buckets and all of its objects:
+In this example `policy_file` it will have ownership over 2 buckets and all of its objects:
 ```
 "Resource": [
                 "arn:aws:s3:::infra-test-without-sa",